Edwards-R/understanding_docs/Next thing/notes.md

 In summary, Sharkey et al. argue that in order to deliver the description of new taxa in a reasonable timeframe, the process of discovery and decription must be sped up.
 Zamani et al. respond that Sharkey's process is inappopriate for multiple reasons, of which the core salient points are the establishment of a 'parallel taxonomic system' and the idea that databasing of results is a significant bottleneck to the process of description.

 ## Operations in an Understandings system
-- Very strictly defined operations
-- Create
-- Create (as synonym)
-- Merge
-- Split
-- Compound
-  - Transfer
-- Manual
-  - Be VERY careful
-  - Things can break and go horribly wrong
-  - If things are already broken/horribly wrong, this is still needed to fix things
-- Higher rank changes
----
 The ways in which an Understanding can be modified are very strictly controlled to ensure the continued operation of the archival aspect of Understandings.
 There are four defined operations:

 - Create